View Juan Alaniz's Obituary on caller.com and share memories

 Johnny is preceded in death by his parents, Antonio Alaniz and Ramona Rodela Alaniz.

 He is survived by his wife, Lindy Guerrero, his daughter, Chrissy, his sisters; Minerva (Juan) Salazar, Maria (Andy) Garcia, Elena (Eric) Gonzalez, his nephews; J.D.
-Salazar, Aaron Jacob Salazar, Mike Orlando Salazar, Orlando Jacob Garcia, Ares Rene Gonzalez, great-nephews: Juanito Salizar and Mikey Salizar, his nieces; Arianna Nicole Arevalo, Alexia Rose Arevalo and Analyssa Renee Gonzalez.
+Salazar, Aaron Jacob Salazar, Mike Orlando Salazar, Orlando Jacob Garcia, Ares Rene Gonzalez, great-nephews: Juanito Salazar and Mikey Salazar, his nieces; Arianna Nicole Arevalo, Alexia Rose Arevalo and Analyssa Renee Gonzalez.

 Visitation will be held from 11:00 A.M. to 6:00 P.M., Saturday, November 9, 2019 at Corpus Christi Funeral Home with a Rosary to be recited at 4:00 P.M. that same afternoon.
 A Memorial Service will follow at 5:00 P.M.
 Services will conclude at the chapel and Johnny will be cremated to honor his wishes.